 Fort Worth, TX 76101

-AGRICULTURAL DEVELOPMENT FUND: This Committee consists of approximately 40 members whose responsibility is to solicit contributions that are used as an above market bonus that is paid to prize winning Junior exhibitors that sell their animals at the Stock Show.
-This Committee solicits in excess of $140,000 annually through contributions ranging from $100 up to $10,000.
-The vast majority of this money is paid out to prize winning lamb, barrow and wether goat exhibitors that do not have the opportunity to go through the Junior Sale of Champions public auction.
+AGRICULTURAL DEVELOPMENT FUND: This Committee consists of approximately 38 members whose responsibility is to solicit contributions that are used as an above market bonus that is paid to prize winning Junior exhibitors that sell their animals at the Stock Show.
+This Committee solicits in excess of $220,000 annually through contributions ranging from $100 up to $10,000.
+The vast majority of this money is paid out to prize winning lamb, barrow and wether goat, breeding sheep, dairy cattle, youth dairy goats, youth rabbit and youth poultry exhibitors that do not have the opportunity to go through the Junior Sale of Champions public auction.
 There is an annual Ag.
 Fund Committee luncheon in October, which kicks off the fund drive, concluding each year on the 1st of December.

-EQUINE SCHOLARSHIP COMMITTEE: This Committee presently consists of 15 members.
+EQUINE SCHOLARSHIP COMMITTEE: This Committee presently consists of 12 members.
 Their responsibility is to solicit donors for scholarships that are awarded to the High Point Youth in four horse divisions: Paint, Quarter, Palomino and Pony of the Americas.
-In addition, this Committee has initiated a scholarship program based on essays Junior exhibitors submit to our office.
+Scholarships are also awarded in the Equine I.Q.
+Contest, open to all students ages 8-18, currently enrolled in public or home school in the state of Texas.

 FORT WORTH STOCK SHOW SYNDICATE: This group was organized in 1980 to solicit buyers of animals, predominately steers that are sold at public auction at our Junior Sale of Champions.
 This Committee has approximately 100 members.
 There are approximately six Committee meetings beginning in October concluding with their wrap up meeting in the spring.
 The commitments this Committee solicits range from $500 to presently over $100,000 for the Grand Champion Steer.

-GREETING COMMITTEE: Members of this Committee welcome Junior Livestock Exhibitors and their supervisors arriving to the show grounds.
-There are actually three different arrival dates for Junior Livestock Exhibitors to arrive at the Fort Worth Stock Show.
-Assignments are made for committeemen to work in pairs at different locations where vehicles line up to enter the show grounds.
-Members are assigned a shift for normally five hours.
+GREETING COMMITTEE: Members of this Committee welcome Livestock and Equine Exhibitors arriving on the show grounds.
+There are three different arrival dates for Junior and Open Livestock Exhibitors to arrive at the Fort Worth Stock Show.
+Committeemen sign up to work in pairs at different locations where vehicles line up to enter the show grounds.
+Members work a 4 to 5 hour shift.
 The Committee also provides stall assignments and any other information that will be helpfull to the exhibitors.
 An extension of this committee is known as the Rodeo Greeting Committee.
 The Rodeo Greeting Committee greets our PRCA Rodeo Contestants and helps transport them and their gear from the parking lots to the Rodeo Secretary’s Office and the Hospitality Area.

 PARADE COMMITTEE: It is the responsibility of this Committee to organize and stage the annual Stock Show Parade in downtown Fort Worth.
 The Committee consisting of approximately 100 members has an organizational meeting approximately ten days before the parade.